 The Many Lives of Olive Oatman, Tattooed Captive of the West

-In the summer of 1850, the Oatman family headed west with visions of a promise land in the Southwest.
-But six months later, they were massacred in the Sonoran Desert, and Olive Oatman began what would become one of the West’s most famous captivity stories.
+In the summer of 1850, the Oatman family headed west with visions of a promised land in the Southwest.
+Six months later, they were massacred in the Sonoran Desert, and Olive Oatman began what would become one of the West’s most famous captivity stories.

 In the mid-1800s, thousands of emigrants launched their overland journeys west from Independence, Missouri, a bustling outpost on the Missouri River where wagon trains could stock up and get the latest word on conditions of the Oregon Trail, California Trail, Santa Fe Trail and other westward routes.

 In July 1850, Roys (Royce) Oatman, his wife, Mary Ann, and their seven children joined a group of families in Independence to follow the lead of James Colin Brewster, a young Mormon prophet who, as young as age 10, had received “visions and recited chapters from purported lost books of ancient scripture.”